 Emirates has 165 Boeing 777s in its fleet, one of the most popular and advanced wide-bodied aircraft in commercial operation today.
 It also has a further 164 B777s on firm order, including 150 of the next generation Boeing 777x aircraft.
 Emirates is the only airline that operates all the variants of the B777 aircraft.
 Today, Emirates operates the Boeing 777 to over 140 cities on six continents from its hub in Dubai.

 Business Class Cabin

-If you are travelling with a group of friends or family this layout isn’t too bad as you won’t mind being close to and climbing over your friends.
+If you are traveling with a group of friends or family this layout isn’t too bad as you won’t mind being close to and climbing over your friends.

-In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 configuration, which is much better for solo travellers and overall a much better design.
+In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 configuration, which is much better for solo travelers and overall much better design.

 Of note, Emirates is also in the process of refurbishing its B777-200LR aircraft (used for its longest B777 routes) with a 2-2-2 layout (instead of 2-3-2 abreast).

 Emirates’ new B777 Business Class cabin has a more refined and sleek looking interior compared to the old B777 cabin.
 The design and shape of the new Business Class seat is inspired by Mercedez-Benz, with a diamond stitch pattern on the full leather cover and ergonomically designed headrest.

 The rest of the B777 Business Class cabin still retains Emirates’ signature airplane decor with classy burled walnut veneer, gold trim and pearlized plastic framing the seats.

 All of Emirates B777s feature excellent mood lighting, with the colors of the ceiling changing according to the local time.
 Stars on the ceiling – called StarLight – which is a cool technical feature unique to Emirates; it is pretty amazing lying down in your bed at 35,000 feet, opening your eyes and seeing stars.